lei393044745/MVP-HOT/README.md

 - CUDA 11.4

 ## Dataset
 The Hyperspectral Object Tracking Challenge 2023 [HOT023](www.hsitracking.com) offers comprehensive datasets comprising 109 training videos and 87 validation videos.
-These datasets were captured using three XIMEA snapshot cameras, including VIS, NIR, and RedNIR, and covering 16 bands, 25 bands, and 15 bands respectively.These videos were captured at 25 FPS.
+These datasets were captured using three XIMEA snapshot cameras, including VIS, NIR, and RedNIR, and covering 16 bands, 25 bands, and 15 bands respectively.
+These videos were captured at 25 FPS.
 Each video consist of two types of data: hyperspectral video data and false-color video data synthesized from hyperspectral video sequences.

 ## Training